jangier/DATA_PROJECTS/README.md

 # Purpose
 ----------------
-This site is my attempt at organization of my projects, experiments, academic learnings, and playings with all the data.
+This site is my attempt at organization of my projects, experiments, academic learnings, and playings with all things data.

 **Who am I?**
 ----------------